St Andrew's Church

-History Of St Andrew's
+History of St. Andrew's

 St Andrew’s Church stands on a low hill in the heart of the old part of Ferring Village amongst some of the oldest cottages in the village.